by Joseph F. Baugher

 Forward contracts are privately negotiated between the two parties, they are not standardized, and they are not purchased or traded on any exchange.
 Given the lack of standardization in these contracts, there is very little scope for a secondary market in forwards, which means that forwards are rarely bought or sold by investors subsequently from their original issuance in the primary market.
 The term “forward market” is a general term used to refer to the informal market in which these contracts are arranged.
 Since a forward contract is privately negotiated between the two parties, it is often said to be over-the-counter (OTC).
 No actual cash changes hands in a forward contract until the date of the maturity of the contract.
 In addition, no asset of any kind changes hands until the maturity of the contract.

-Also, since forward contracts are not exchange-traded, there is no mark-to-market requirement, which means that there is no requirement that the current spot price of the underlying be recorded to reflect its current market value rather than its book value.
+Also, since forward contracts are not exchange-traded, there is no requirement that the current spot price of the underlying be recorded to reflect its current market value rather than its book value.
 In addition, neither party is required to put up any money in any sort of margin account to account for daily losses or gains.
 This means that a forward contract buyer can avoid almost all initial capital outlay (though some contracts might set collateral requirements).
-However, a forward contract specification can be customized to include mark-to-market or daily margining requirements, or it might require that the losing party pledge collateral or add additional collateral to better secure the gaining party.
+However, a forward contract specification can be customized to require that both parties account for daily losses or gains in margin accounts, or it might require that the losing party pledge collateral or add additional collateral to better secure the gaining party.

 Here’s how a forward contract works.
 Suppose that Judy needs to buy a house in one year's time, but she is worried that there might be a housing bubble which would result in an uncontrolled increase in housing costs which could make a new house unaffordable for her at that time.
 At the same time, suppose that Barbara owns a house with a current market value of $400,000 that she needs to sell in one year's time.
 However, Barbara is worried that the housing bubble might burst, and that housing prices might precipitously drop in a year’s time, and her house would be worth a lot less at that time, resulting in a loss for her.
 Both parties could hedge against these risks by entering into a forward contract with each other.
 Suppose that they both agree on the sale price in one year's time of $416,000.
 Judy, because she is committing herself to buying the underlying, is said to have entered a long forward contract.
 Conversely, Barbara is selling the underlying and will have the short forward contract.
 Judy is said to be long because she is hoping to profit from a rise in the market—she is betting that the spot price will rise above $416,000 in a years’ time.
 Barbara is said to be short because she is hoping to profit in a declining market—she is betting that the spot price will be below $416,000 after a year has gone by.